ISO/IEC JTC 1/SC 32: Member countries

 Countries pay a fee to ISO to be members of subcommittees.

 The 14 "P" (participating) members of ISO/IEC JTC 1/SC 32 are: Canada, China, Czech Republic, Côte d'Ivoire, Egypt, Finland, Germany, India, Japan, Republic of Korea, Portugal, Russian Federation, United Kingdom, and United States.

 The 22 "O" (observing) members of ISO/IEC JTC 1/SC 32 are: Australia, Austria, Belgium, Bosnia and Herzegovina, France, Ghana, Hungary, Iceland, Indonesia, Islamic Republic of Iran, Ireland, Italy, Kazakhstan, Luxembourg, Netherlands, Norway, Poland, Romania, Serbia, Spain, Switzerland, and Turkey.

 Published standards

 ISO/IEC JTC 1/SC 32 standards are meant to structure, organize, and register metadata and other information resources associated with sharing and interoperability, including electronic commerce.
 ISO/IEC JTC 1/SC 32 currently has 74 published standards within the field of data management and interchange, including:

 SQL

-The committee is responsible for the SQL standard, which has seen eight revisions since its initial publication in 1986.
-As of 2021, the most recent update is SQL:2016.
+The committee is responsible for the SQL standard, which has seen ten revisions since its initial publication in 1986.
+As of 2023, the most recent update is SQL:2023.